General Surgery procedures

 The surgeon will discuss all these risks before the procedure.

 We encourage all patients to stay active following surgery.
-Walking regularly is the most useful exercise after the operation.
+Walking regularly is the most useful exercise after gallbladder surgery.
 Following the operation patients should avoid heavy lifting for four to six weeks.

 Diet after cholecystectomy